kevinsuh/toki/README.md

 **Toki is an attention management slackbot for teams.** Its goal is to enable focused work for individuals, while maintaining the awesome benefits of Slack (collaboration, transparency and fun).

-We have personally noticed a growing problem: our daily attention cannot grow at the exponential rate of technology.
+We have noticed a growing problem: our daily attention can't grow at the exponential rate of technology.
 The resulting information overload and context switching drains the 4 to 6 hours of daily attention that we have per day.
 We believe this must be solved in order for technology to truly be leveraged for our productivity.

-Toki enables individuals to focus on a specific task by sharing to their team what they're working on, while automatically turning on Do-Not-Disturb in Slack.
+Toki enables individuals to focus on a specific task by sharing to their team what they're working on, while automatically turning on Do-Not-Disturb (DND) in Slack.
 Toki will store this information and provide you with daily reflections of how you spent your time.

 Toki is written in Javascript and uses the excellent [Botkit](https://github.com/howdyai/botkit) and [Wit](https://wit.ai) libraries.